IMPLEMENTATION SCIENCE

 -

-Trial an implementation framework for drowning prevention interventions in HIC.
+Design and test an implementation framework for drowning prevention interventions in HICs.

 -

-Synthesise findings and provide recommendations for appropriate implementation of drowning prevention interventions in HIC.
+Synthesise findings and provide recommendations for appropriate implementation of drowning prevention interventions in HICs.

 Impacts and Outputs: To support practitioners in the development and implementation of evidence-informed interventions in the real-world, this research aims to develop a conceptual implementation framework suitable for drowning prevention interventions in HIC.